Restaurant expresses frustration with testing delays after employees get COVID-19

 WICHITA, Kan.
 (KSNW) – Connie’s Mexico Cafe is voicing concerns over requirements to get tested for COVID-19.

-“This is very important for us to get tested, so why are these services not available more urgently?,'” said Connie’s Mexico Cafe Manager, Carla Banuelos.
+“This is very important for us to get tested, so why are these services not available more urgently?,'” said Carla Banuelos, Connie’s Mexico Cafe manager.

 Banuelos said and her husband went to three different testing sites to try getting in and were told they’d have to wait.
 She said delaying testing is hurting staff, as well as the business.